import-tao/shelter-record-manager/README.md

 All of the settings are stored within a file named "secret_environment_keys.py" which is imported into "settings.py".
 You will see at the top of settings.py it imports Config.

-Within the shelter folder add in the following code to a file called "secret_environment_keys.py":
+Within the settings folder (shelter>settings) add in the following code to a file called "secret_environment_keys.py":

 ``` python
 import os